Schwapo/ApplyToDictionary/README.md

 Simply put the downloaded ApplyToDictionaryAttribute folder in your project and start using the attribute as shown in the examples.
-You can move the files, but make sure that `ApplyToDictionaryKeys.cs` and `ApplyToDictionaryValues.cs` is not in an editor folder or it will be removed during build, causing errors.
+You can move the files, but make sure that `ApplyToDictionaryKeys.cs` and `ApplyToDictionaryValues.cs` are not in an editor folder or they will be removed during build, causing errors.

 ### Examples
 ```csharp